-But these aren’t the only ways in which the deployment of RPA solutions in the context of medical coding can help medical providers reduce costs and shorten the revenue cycles.
+But these aren’t the only ways to deploy RPA solutions in the context of medical coding that can help medical providers reduce costs and shorten the revenue cycles.
 Think about claims management, for example.
 Inaccurate or wrongly coded claims delay revenue collection.
 By closing the door to potential errors and inaccuracies, RPA solutions streamline and speed up the process, enhancing the cash flow for providers.

 Improved patient experience

 Reducing the margin of error in coding and billing also helps patients focus on recovery rather than worrying about their insurance.
-In addition, faster record turnover and flow of information between providers lead to overall better care, especially when urgency is essential.
-Medical facilities can achieve these benefits by deploying RPA-based medical coding, contributing to the enhanced patient experience.
+In addition, faster record turnover and flow of information between providers lead to better care, especially when urgency is essential.
+Medical facilities can achieve these benefits by deploying RPA-based medical coding to enhance patient experience.

 Medical coding automation step by step

-Despite a relatively low technological barrier to entry of robotic process automation solutions, they are still a sophisticated technology.
-This makes RPA implementation a complex process that’s best done one step at a time.
+Despite a relatively low technological barrier to entry of robotic process automation solutions, they are still sophisticated technology.
+RPA implementation is a complex process that’s best done one step at a time.